nilportugues/php-validator/README.md

 Number validation comes in two flavours, `Integers` and `Floats`.
 Both validators share the same method interface, but internal implementation is different.

-To use these validators, call the as follows:
+To use these validators, do as follows:

 ```php
 $validator = new \NilPortugues\Validator\Validator();